kritikseth/kritikseth/README.md

 [4]: https://medium.com/@kritikseth
 [5]: https://www.kaggle.com/kritikseth

-# ❤ to Build - Software Engineer & Enthusiast!

 Hi, my name is **Kritik Seth** and I am a **Data Science Enthusiast** based in Mumbai, India.
 I am currently pursuing B.Tech Data Science from MPSTME, NMIMS and will graduate in the year 2022.

 My portfolio is a representation of all that I have learned and accomplished as a B.Tech Data Science student.
 The articles and projects you will see in this portfolio show how my knowledge and experience have evolved over time.